albararamli/facebook-phone-validator/README.md

 # Facebook-phone-validator
-For a series of the phone, check each the phone number has a Facebook account associated with that phone number or not.
+For a series of phones, check if each phone number has a Facebook account associated with that phone or not.
 The script runs in the background.

 # Command
 python -W ignore run.py 218925122310 3 1